Designations Congruent with Things: Chapter 5

 Boy is he ever.

-The reason for this is that Hermann does not seem to be on board with Newt’s extremely reasonable, and, he thinks, pretty obvious and well defined goals.
-The medic isn’t on board either, but that’s not so surprising; Newt does not have high expectations of the medic, but he does have high expectations of Hermann.
-Maybe unreasonably high, but the guy shared his brain, at least for a little while, so the man should be able to get it together and read between the lines.
+The reason for this is Hermann doesn’t seem to be on board with Newt’s extremely reasonable, and, he thinks, pretty obvious and well-defined goals.
+The medic isn’t on board either, but that’s not so surprising; Newt does NOT have high expectations of the medic, but he does have high expectations of Hermann.
+Maybe unreasonably high, but the guy shared his brain so the man should be able to get it together and read between the lines.

-“Um,” the medic says, looking both confused and distressed, and also kind of like a drowning person, if that makes sense.
+“Um,” the medic says, looking confused and distressed, and also kinda like a drowning person, if that makes sense.
 Newt isn’t sure it does.

 Now it’s the medic’s turn.